 A court will imply terms into the employment contract if the employment contract is silent regarding those terms.
 For example, if the employment contract does not contain a termination clause the court will find that there is an implied term in the employment contract that the contract may only be terminated by the employer without cause by providing the employee with reasonable notice of dismissal.1 Express and implied terms in a contract are equivalent in effect.2

-The clauses in employment contracts that are most likely to be the subject of a legal dispute between an employee and employer are: (i) the termination clause or, if the contract does not contain a termination clause the employee’s entitlement to reasonable notice (ii) clauses that set out an employee’s entitlement to variable compensation such a bonus, commission and/or stock options; and (iii) restrictive covenants (e.g. non-competition and/or non-solicitation clauses).
+As an employment lawyer, I consider employment contracts to be similar to marriage pre-nup agreements – the most important clauses in an employment contract deal with what happens when the employment relationship ends.
+In this regard, the clauses that are most likely to be the subject of a legal dispute are: (i) the termination clause or, if the contract does not contain a termination clause the employee’s entitlement to reasonable notice (ii) clauses that set out an employee’s entitlement to variable compensation such a bonus, commission and/or stock options at the time of dismissal; and (iii) restrictive covenants (e.g. non-competition and/or non-solicitation clauses that attempt to limit the employee’s freedom to conduct business after the employment relationship has ended).
 Lawsuits involving these issues often revolve around the interpretation or meaning of the disputed clause and/or whether the clause is legally enforceable.

 If the language in an employment contract is open to several interpretations the court will interpret the employment contract in the way most favourable to the employee.3